Claim: Fast food restaurants, prisons, and school cafeterias use ‘Grade D but edible’ meat.

 [Collected on the Internet, 2003]

-It's naught but lore, though.
-In the USA meat is not graded on a scale represented by letters, so one would never see crates of meat labeled Grade D (or any other letter grade).
+This tale is naught but lore.
+In the U.S., meat is not graded on a scale represented by letters, so one would never see crates of meat labeled

 If a meat producer wishes, he can have his products graded by a USDA grader, who will assign it to one of eight categories: Prime, Choice, Select, Standard, Commercial, Utility, Cutter, and Canner.
 According to the USDA: